JPLeoRX/omoide-cache/README.md

-# simplecache
+# Omoide Cache
 Caching doesn't need to be hard anymore.
-With just a few lines of code **simplecache** will instantly bring your Python services to the next level!
+With just a few lines of code **Omoide Cache** will instantly bring your Python services to the next level!

 # Description
 This is a robust, highly tunable and easy-to-integrate in-memory cache solution written in pure Python, with no dependencies.